Community Social Programs and Resources Review

 How you can help:

-A survey will be launched during the month of March.
-We will continue to measure the perspectives and priorities of residents, community organizations and service providers and begin to identify the themes for future programs and services.
-Link coming soon!
+We will use the survey to continue to measure the perspectives and priorities of residents, community organizations and service providers and begin to identify the themes for future programs and services.

 A final report will be presented in the spring/summer of 2020.
 Once approved, a new Social Investment Framework will be created to guide program funding starting in 2021.